david-schaller/AsymmeTree/development notes/README.md

   loss rate.
 - The current A2 handling is symmetric: host and symbiont branches are treated equally for the multiplier update.
 The optional `S-keeps` / `H-keeps` asymmetry is still open for a later step.

+## Separate auxiliary tree

+- [x] After the simulation of genes inside of the holobiont, separate the auxiliary tree into host and symbiont again (maybe is better to just recall the original trees),
+- [x] additionally separate the gene tree into two subtrees, one whose root is mapped to the symbiont side , and the other whose root is mapped to the host side of the auxiliary tree.
+- [x] Keep the auxiliary tree and corresponding gene tree

+### AI implementation notes

+- `split_auxiliary_tree()` returns copied host and symbiont components from the already annotated auxiliary tree, so the original auxiliary tree remains available unchanged.
+- `split_gene_tree_by_auxiliary_level()` projects a gene tree onto host-side and symbiont-side reconciliations using the auxiliary-tree `level` annotations.
+- `HologenomeSimulator.simulate_gene_trees()` keeps the full auxiliary tree and full gene tree, and additionally stores host/symbiont auxiliary components plus unpruned and pruned side-specific gene trees.
+- The example dataframe now includes the full `T_auxiliary` / `T_gene_*` columns as well as `T_auxiliary_host`, `T_auxiliary_symbiont`, and host/symbiont gene-subtree columns.